Download a PDF copy of the instructions below by clicking here.

 Manuscripts should be typed double-spaced with ample margins, using Microsoft Word software.

-Instructions for Authors page.
+Title page.
 All manuscripts must include a title page.
 Below the title, list the first name, middle initial or middle name (if desired), and last name (surname) in that order of each author, followed by his or her highest medical or academic degree.

 Below the authors' names, include a paragraph listing their affiliations (department and/or division name, institution name, city, state and, if outside the United States, country.